Museum Board and Advisory Councils

 Terry Ankeny, Terri Baas, Jerry Berger, Robert Berger (ex officio), Rosie Berger, Thomas E. Bernard, Edward Campbell III, Marion R. Cato, Betsy Denison, Jane A. Ferril, Hilary Goodwin, Kendall Hartman, Gillian Johnston, Summerfield K. Johnston, Jr., Lloyd Kelly, Jacomien Mars, Kevin M. McMahon, Susan Miller, Anne Pendergast, Gerald Peters, Heather Plank, Bill Rader, Bill Ruprecht, Kenneth L. Schuster (ex officio), Jerry Sheldon, Jason Stevenson, Celia Wallace, Loran White, Charles Whiton.

-The Brinton Museum’s newly inaugurated American Indian Advisory Council (2015) consists of eleven highly respected members from the Apsaalooke-Crow, Northern Cheyenne, Lakota and Navajo Nations.
+The Brinton Museum’s newly inaugurated American Indian Advisory Council (2015) consists of ten highly respected members from the Apsaalooke-Crow, Northern Cheyenne, Lakota and Navajo Nations.

 Apsaalooke – Crow Nation:

 Thomas M. Yellowtail

 Mardell Hogan Plainfeather, Apsaalooke – Crow Nation

 Foundation for the Preservation of American Indian Art and Culture

 Mr. Mars served as the first President of The Brinton Museum Board until his passing on July 26, 2016 and was posthumously awarded the Wyoming Governor’s Arts Award for 2016 on February 3, 2017.

 The video produced by the Wyoming Arts Council can be accessed HERE.